- Share this article on Facebook

-While security in the capital was tight -- the national airport was closed for the duration of the broadcast, for instance -- police checks at the stadium itself were less strict.
-One attendee reached by phone said, "There was a metal detector, but I could have brought a banner in if I wanted to."
+While security in the capital was tight — the national airport was closed for the duration of the broadcast, for instance — police checks at the stadium itself were less so.
+One attendee reached by phone said, “There was a metal detector, but I could have brought a banner in if I wanted to.”

-Earlier in the day, Paris-based Reporters Without Borders, an advocacy group for media freedom, released a statement claiming it had begun a clandestine FM radio broadcast in the capital 12 hours before the opening ceremony.
+Earlier in the day, Paris-based Reporters Without Borders, an advocacy group on the issue of media freedom, released a statement claiming it had begun broadcast of a clandestine radio broadcast 12 hours before the opening ceremony.

 China’s media, including state-run CCTV, aims to project the nation’s best face to the world during the tournament China was awarded in 2001.